Ecommerce Metrics for Business Owners

 For example: If your returning visitors are converting at 7% but your new customers are converting at 2% then the average is somewhere falling around 5%.
 If you use that to calculate your max budget for acquisition campaigns that convert at 2%, you are going to lose money.

 On average, 68% of people abandon their shopping cart online.
 That’s a gruesome statistic.

-Top on the list with reasons are unexpected shipping costs, followed closely by the fact people start checkout to see the full cost for price comparison.
+Top on the list with reasons for unsuccessful order management are unexpected shipping costs, followed closely by the fact people start checkout to see the full cost for price comparison.
 Since these two are similar, it’s a strong indicator your first step in reducing abandonment rate is eliminating hidden costs.